-Who was Lord Vishnu?
+Who is Lord Vishnu?

 Lord Vishnu : Image Credit Google